-Amalfi coast – that beautiful, craggy Mediterranean pearl.
-It’s one of the Italy’s most desirable coastal areas, just an hour away from the hectic and at times chaotic Naples.
-If you’re traveling to Naples, day trip to Amalfi Coast is something you shouldn’t miss for a world.
+Amalfi Coast – that beautiful, craggy Mediterranean pearl.
+It’s one of Italy’s most desirable coastal areas, just an hour away from the hectic and at times chaotic Naples.
+If you’re traveling to Naples, a day trip to Amalfi Coast is something you shouldn’t miss for the world.

 What’s the best time to visit Amalfi Coast?

 Definitely pick the warmer months (March to October).
-From June to early September can be pretty crowded and pricey, but it’s the best time to enjoy the shimmering azure Mediterranean sea.
+From June to early September it can be pretty crowded and pricey, but it’s the best time to enjoy the shimmering azure Mediterranean sea.
 Ideally, if you can choose, pick late September.
-At this time the sea is still warm and the tourist crowds highly reduced.
+At this time, the sea is still warm, but the tourist crowds are very much reduced.

 What’s good to know about THE Amalfi Coast?

-The Amalfi coast is a coastal stretch on the Sorrentine Peninsula, that’s characterized by the craggy cliffs, enchanting bays and turqouise waters of the Mediterranen.
-Coastal towns that make this popular tourist destination are spread around 40 kilometers long Strada Statale 163, known as the “road fo 1000 bends”.
-In 1997, the cultural landscape of the Amalfi Coast was listed a UNESCO World Heritage Site.
+The Amalfi Coast is a coastal stretch on the Sorrentine Peninsula, characterized by craggy cliffs, enchanting bays and turquoise waters of the Mediterranen.
+Coastal towns that make up this popular tourist destination are spread around the 40 kilometers long Strada Statale 163, known as the “road of 1000 bends”.
+In 1997, the cultural landscape of the Amalfi Coast became a UNESCO World Heritage Site.

 One Day on Amalfi Coast Itinerary

 Take a train to Sorrento

-The cheapest and most convenient way to reach the Amalfi coast from Naples is to take a Circumvesuviana train at the Napoli Central train station.
-Grab a seat next to the window so you can watch the lush surrounding nature, picturesque villages and the divine Mount Vesuvius.
+The cheapest and most convenient way to reach the Amalfi Coast from Naples is to take a Circumvesuviana train from the Napoli Central train station.
+Grab a seat next to the window so that you can watch the lush surrounding nature, picturesque villages and the divine Mount Vesuvius.
 The train ride takes a bit more than an hour and costs less than 4 euros.

 Do a short walk around Sorrento

-Located on the very steep cliff, Sorrento is overlooking the Gulf of Naples and the Mount Vesuvius.
+Located on a very steep cliff, Sorrento overlooks the Gulf of Naples and Mount Vesuvius.
 Take a walk around the winding streets of the historic part and grab some espresso.
-On your way back to the bus terminal check out the ‘The valley of the mills‘ – deep canyon hiding the abandoned mill in between the thick vegetation.
+On your way back to the bus terminal, check out the ‘The valley of the mills‘ – a deep canyon hiding an abandoned mill amidst the thick vegetation.

 Take a bus to Positano